Bladder Cancer (cont.)

 Bladder cancer is twice as likely to develop in smokers than in nonsmokers.
-Experts believe that smoking causes about half of bladder cancer in men and more than one-fourth of bladder cancer in women.1
+Experts believe that smoking causes about half of all bladder cancers in men and women.1

 Exposure to chemicals and other substances at work—including dyes, paints, leather dust, and others—may also cause bladder cancer.

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.